praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. note:: Philosophy

-    An *application worker* is responsible for processing messages received from a *transport worker* and sending replies – it holds the application logic.
+    An *application worker* is responsible for processing messages received from a *transport worker* and generating replies - it holds the application logic.
 For this example we are using an *echo* worker that will simply echo messages it receives back to the *transport worker*.
-In subsequent parts of this tutorial we'll be creating utilizing A.I. to generate inteligent replies.
+In subsequent parts of this tutorial we'll be utilizing A.I. to generate seemingly inteligent replies.

 Now if you enter something in your previously created telnet session you should immediately receive an *echo*.
 The *application worker's* output should reflecting the activity, for example when entering ``hallo world``::